avlam-ai/Senectetus/README.md

 # Senectetus
-Essays on reflections and how we can apply wisdom from the likes of Seneca and Epictetus to everyday life
+Philosophy essays on reflections and how we can apply wisdom from the likes of Seneca and Epictetus to everyday life